koromodako/mkctf/README.md

 It might work on Mac as well though I'm not using it on this platform.

-I won't invest time to make it work on Windows as WSL2 will enable having a Linux environment running on your Windows quite easily.
+I won't invest time in making it work on Windows as WSL2 will enable having a Linux environment running on your PC with almost no effort.

 ## Installing and Creating a new CTF

-mkCTF should be installed using `setup.sh` which does the following:
+mkCTF should be installed (and upgraded) using `setup.sh`.
+This script performs the following operations:

 ```bash
 # clone mkctf repository in tmp directory